Code of Business Conduct

 - Should either be willing to subscribe to our Code and its associated guidance or have equivalent standards and procedures in their own businesses

-All calls, letters or emails received regarding whistleblowing cases are initially received by an external third party and logged into a whistleblowing database.
-They are then passed on to a member of senior management at Group Head Office.
-The incident is then reviewed and the method of investigation confirmed, which can be by a senior manager, unrelated to the incident, an external agency or by internal audit.
+All whistleblowing incidents are reviewed and a method of investigation confirmed, which can be by a senior manager not directly related to the incident, an external agency or by internal audit.
+In all cases this review is followed up by a report to Group senior management.
 Where possible, the caller reporting the incident will be notified of the outcome of the investigation.
-A report on all whistleblowing calls throughout the Company, the investigations undertaken, the conclusions drawn and the recommendations and actions resulting is given to each meeting of the Audit and Risk Committee.
+A report on all whistleblowing calls throughout the Group, the investigations undertaken as a result of these calls, the conclusions drawn and the recommendations and actions resulting is given to each meeting of the Audit and Risk Committee.